Tracksale/sqm/README.md

 While the public API is stable, there are still internal tasks left

 ## Quick example
 Code bellow shows the many possible ways to use SQM, it's not intended as a guide.
-For a better look at code archictecture and organization https://sqm.dev
+For a better look at code archictecture and organization visit https://sqm.dev

 ```go
 package main